 - Keep the scene coordinate system as WGS 1984 UTM Zone 11N and click OK.

 The .shp data in this example contains the width attribute to control the street width.
 If the shapefile doesn't have the width attribute, default street widths are automatically assigned.
 Also, street widths can be set manually after import.
 Mappings to other attribute names are also possible using attribute mapping.

 The imported street shapes show some conflicting street shapes, marked with red dotted lines.

 Use the Cleanup streets tool with Resolve Conflicting Shapes enabled to fix those automatically.
 You can also click Graph > Simplify Graph to reduce the number of complex graph segments by deleting unnecessary ones and setting the tangents.
 See Cleanup streets for more information.

 Finally, you'll assign rules to generate street models:

 - Select all street shapes.

-- From the File Navigator, drag the sesame_01.cga rule file from the projects rule folder onto the selected shapes in the 3D viewport.
+- Drag the sesame_01.cga rule file onto the selected shapes in the Viewport.

 In this tutorial, you learned how to import streets for different data types, including DXF, OSM, and shapefiles.

 To continue your learning with CityEngine, see the complete CityEngine tutorial catalog.